 Got fresh blueberries?
 Try this quick and easy Blueberry Almond Cake… or is it a blueberry tea bread?
 Serve it with a dollop of whipped cream for dessert – or warm up a slice for breakfast.

 This is adapted from a Lemon Loaf Cake recipe in one of my favorite baking cookbooks, Baking with Julia, written by Dorie Greenspan.
 It’s a lovely, moist cake with a silky texture- I love adding almonds to bump up flavor and crunch.
 Also makes a good cupcake or muffin should your heart desire.

-- In a large mixing bowl, whisk together the eggs, sugar and salt until foamy and well blended.
+3. In a large mixing bowl, whisk together the eggs, sugar and salt until foamy and well blended.
 Whisk in the lemon zest.
-Slowly add the sifted cake flour into the egg mixture, whisking until smooth.
+Slowly add the sifted cake flour and baking powder into the egg mixture, whisking until smooth.
 Whisk in the half and half, almond extract and then the butter.
 Gently stir in 1 cup of the blueberries.

 Lisa Cassell-Arms is an avid cook, recipe developer and photographer.
 She’s also the creator of the food and cooking website Seasons in Vermont, and the author of the award winning book, Seasons in a Vermont Vineyard: The Shelburne Vineyard Cookbook.